Wet market: Wildlife markets and zoonoses

 Influenza virus can change by genetic reassortment as it travels between different hosts in its range.
-The presence of different intermediate hosts in close proximity makes wet markets a high risk environment for such zoonoses.
+The presence of different intermediate hosts in close proximity makes these markets a high risk environment for such zoonoses.

-If sanitation standards are not maintained, wet markets can spread disease.
+If sanitation standards are not maintained, these markets can spread disease.
 Those that carry live animals and wildlife are at especially high risk of transmitting zoonoses.
 Because of the openness, newly introduced animals may come in direct contact with sales clerks, butchers, and customers or to other animals which they would never interact with in the wild.
 This may allow for some animals to act as intermediate hosts, helping a disease spread to humans.

 Outbreaks of zoonotic diseases including COVID-19, H5N1 avian flu, severe acute respiratory syndrome (SARS), and monkeypox have been traced to live wildlife markets where the potential for zoonotic transmission is greatly increased.
 Wildlife markets in China have been implicated in the 2002 SARS outbreak; it is thought that the market environment provided optimal conditions for the coronaviruses of zoonotic origin that caused both outbreaks to mutate and subsequently spread to humans.
 The exact origin of the COVID-19 pandemic is yet to be confirmed as of February 2021 and was originally linked to the Huanan Seafood Wholesale Market in Wuhan, China due to reports that two-thirds of the initial cases had direct exposure to the market, although a 2021 WHO investigation concluded that the Huanan market was unlikely to be the origin due to the existence of earlier cases.

 Due to unhygienic sanitation standards and the connection to the spread of zoonoses and pandemics, critics have grouped live animal markets together with factory farming as major health hazards in China and across the world.
 In March and April 2020, some reports have said that wildlife markets in Asia, Africa, and in general all over the world are prone to health risks.